K7MDL2/RF-Power-Meter-V1/README.md

 *** Release V2.5 created January 1, 2021 ***

+Update 1/2/2021: Added ethernet support into Desktop App.
+1. Can choose to skip selecting a USB com port at startup.
+Probably need to turn off ethernet UDP commands if serial is enabled to prevent duplicate message side effects, if any.
+2. On the Arduino, started adding in support for Icom CIV and ACC jack band select voltage for optional band decoder inputs.

 Update 1/1/2021: Added ethernet support to the Wattmeter/Decoder.
 1. Ethernet is a compile time #define ENET option, has an EEPROM setting (ENET_ENABLE) and config command (#53) to enable and disable it.
 The same serial data to and from the CPU is now mirrored on ethernet.
 If ethernet is enabled but not working (no cable, hub) it will try to restart the enet system every 10 minutes and skips enet functions until it is working.